copyright Silverdance

 GCCF in English:

 One finds these colors naturally also with the EXOTIC SHORTHAIR and the EXOTIC LONGHAIR.
-The Exotic Shorthair is a “Persian cat with short coat”.
+The Exotic Shorthair is a "Persian cat with short coat".
 The coat is closely, plush with a soft structure.
 The hair is somewhat longer as long with other short hair cats, but not so, that the coat down-hangs.
 The coat is away from the body, and is not lying close as with a short hair cat.
-The Exotic Longhair results from the mating of Persian and Exotic Shorthair.

 SORRY if the English is not perfect ...
 Thank you to all that you entrusted me your pictures!!! - Cattery Silverdance

-Cattery Country
+Cattery Land

 Baltic Bay Denmark